 Why Your Body Will Love This Easy Recipe

 Blood Sugar Regulation – Pinto beans are rich in fiber and protein, which contributes to their low glycemic index.
 This means they digest slowly and don’t cause blood sugar levels to spike or rise too quickly.
 This makes refried pinto beans a healthy choice for individuals with diabetes who need to manage their blood sugar levels more effectively.
-And because they digest slowly, they keep you feeling full for longer.
+And because they digest slowly, they keep you feeling full for a longer period.

 Cheese Beans with Rice Recipe Ingredients